Coronavirus and your Wildlife Trust

 How to pay for parking

-There will be three options for car park payment; whichever you prefer:
+There are two options for car park payment; whichever you prefer:

 - Online - we now have an app which you can download to your smart phone to pay for your parking online.
 Download 'RingGo', enter your details and find Brockholes.